Sabicool/Medicine/01 Disciplines/Clinical/Conditions/Post-Cardiac Arrest.md

 	- IHCA with any intiial rhythm who remain unresponsive after ROSC
 - Temperature control
 	- Target a temperature of 37.5°C in most patients especially if those who shiver when targeting lower temperatures (e.g. 36°C)
+- Methods
+	- Simple ice packs and/or wet towels
+	- Cooling blankets or pads
+	- Transnasal evaporative cooling
+	- Intravascular heat exchanger placed in the femoral or subclavian veins
+	- Infusion of cold saline or Hartmann’s solution
+- Paracetamol 1000 mg q6hrly as an antipyretic, analgesic and anti-shivering agent
 - If temperature control is used it should continue for at least 24 hours
-- Paracetamol 1000 mg q6hrly as an antipyretic, analgesic and anti-shivering agent
+- Rewarming should occur at 0.25-0.5°C/hour
+## Neuromanagement
 - Sedation:
 	- Typically propofol is the agent of choice initially; other alternatives include dexmedetomidine
 - Ketamine infusion (0.1-0.3 mg/hr) is often helpful for both analgesia and shivering
 - Avoid benzodiazepines or opioids as they may delay awakening and confound neuroprognostication
 - EEG monitoring
-### Shivering Management
 ## Gastrointestinal Management
 - Nutrition should be managed as usual
 - Patients are at high risk of stress ulcerations so prophylaxis is recommended